matta-research-group/SwiftPol/paper/paper.md

 This approach allows for the generation of a polydisperse chain ensemble, meaning each chain displays different properties but the ensemble matches the target properties and distribution, as is observed in experimental polymer samples.

-SwiftPol also contains functions to generate conformers using RDkit [@landrum_rdkitrdkit_2024] or OpenEye Omega(license-dependent, academic license provided by OpenEye, Cadence Molecular Sciences)[@hawkins_conformer_2010;@openeye_cadence_molecular_sciences_omega_2025], and assign force field parameters to the polydisperse ensembles using the openff-interchange infrastructure.
+SwiftPol also contains functions to generate conformers using RDKit [@landrum_rdkitrdkit_2024] or OpenEye Omega(license-dependent, academic license provided by OpenEye, Cadence Molecular Sciences)[@hawkins_conformer_2010;@openeye_cadence_molecular_sciences_omega_2025], and assign force field parameters to the polydisperse ensembles using the openff-interchange infrastructure.
 The user can export the chain ensemble to existing tools such as packmol [@martinez_packmol_2009] and PolyPly [@grunewald_polyply_2022] to generate initial positions for molecular dynamics, the latter of which is particularly well-suited for building amorphous configurations for amorphous multi-component systems.

 # Application: building a poly(lactide-co-glycolide) ensemble